scg-unibe-ch/ese2016-team7/documentation/srs.md

 - The user should be able to have an 'advanced search' option with which he can hide and show additional search criteria (_Done_).
 - The user sees a log of the bids, the remaining time and has the option to enter his bid (_Done_)
 - The time left should be prominent and clear to see (_Done_)
+- The user sees the found properties on a map that can be displayed or hided.

 <h4>Admin</h4>(_Done_)